ho-nl/docker-development-box/README.md

 ```

 Should now show the right version.
 If it doesn't there might be still be a
-version linked or your ~/.bash_profile should be cleaned up.
+version linked or your ~/.bash_profile should be cleaned up or you need to reopen your CLI.

 ### Install docker

 1. Install [docker for mac 2.1.0.1](https://docs.docker.com/docker-for-mac/release-notes/#docker-desktop-community-2101).
+2. Start Docker
-2. Exclude `~/Library/Containers` from your backups
+3. Exclude `~/Library/Containers` from your backups
-3. `brew install ctop`: `htop` for Docker.
+4. `brew install ctop`: `htop` for Docker.
+5. Open Docker -> Preferences
-4. Set memory to 3-4 GB
+6. Set memory to 3-4 GB

 Note: Newer versions of Docker for Mac have network latency issues, see
 [#10](https://github.com/ho-nl/docker-development-box/issues/10#issuecomment-639371400)